You Are Capable of More Than You Think!

 Working with a business coach is very different from attending a seminar.
 A business coach knows your business and works with you regularly.

 I still remember giving my first presentation to a group of executives at work.
 I was young, in my mid-twenties.
 A few days before, my boss became sick and asked me to present the project on his behalf.
 I was well prepared but so nervous that I could barely sleep the night before.
 My mind was racing.
 Did I miss some crucial aspects?
 Are we requesting too much money?
-What if they asked me a question I couldn't answer or, worse, denied the project because of that?
+What if they asked me a question I couldn't answer or, worse, rejected the project because of that?
 I wasn't him and certainly not aware of all the pitfalls.
 When the project was unanimously approved, I was relieved.
 I couldn't wait to tell him.
 Later in the day, we spoke on the phone.
 After summarizing the discussion, he thought for a moment and then said: "See, you are capable of more than you think."

 Starting a Business